It's Amazon And Nobody Else With Online Christmas Sales

 With consumers increasingly preferring to shop online, Amazon is obviously positioned to enjoy the bulk of that spending shift, as confirmed by the market share it enjoyed during the important holiday season.

-The fact competitors couldn't even grab 5 percent of e-commerce sales, shows how dominating the retail tech giant has become, and we haven't even touched on its AWS cloud service in the article.
+The fact competitors couldn't even grab 5 percent of e-commerce sales shows how dominating the retail tech giant has become, and we haven't even touched on its AWS cloud service in the article.

-I don't see the momentum toward online shopping slowing down anytime soon, and that means Amazon is positioned to ride this demographic wave for a long time into the future.
+I don't see the momentum toward online shopping slowing down any time soon, and that means Amazon is positioned to ride this demographic wave for a long time into the future.
 That doesn't mean a competitor couldn't arise and challenge the e-commerce behemoth, as who would have thought Wal-Mart could be outclassed in the retail market?

-Of course as measured by overall sales, Wal-Mart still outperforms Amazon, but with the trend toward e-commerce accelerating, it will not be able to take share away from Amazon going forward.
-It can't even catch its major physical retail competitor Target in online sales; showing how it's struggling to make the shift to e-commerce.
-That doesn't bode well for Wal-mart.
+Of course, as measured by overall sales, Wal-Mart still outperforms Amazon, but with the trend toward e-commerce accelerating, it will not be able to take share away from AMZN going forward.
+It can't even catch its major physical retail competitor Target in online sales, showing how it's struggling to make the shift to e-commerce.
+That doesn't bode well for Wal-Mart.

 As for Amazon, there is nothing at this time to suggest it will be disrupted by something new in the market.
-For that reason it should enjoy long-term revenue growth, and once it reaches the ceiling of scale, will be able to focus on ways in the retail part of its business, to increase margins and earnings.
+For that reason, it should enjoy long-term revenue growth, and once it reaches the ceiling of scale, it will be able to focus on ways in the retail part of its business, to increase margins and earnings.

 If it is ever able to accomplish that, the growth prospects of the company would be phenomenal.